 Typically, transitions can be a particularly stressful time for children with SEND and we will look for ways to support them to reduce this anxiety.
 With the move to secondary school, we will look for opportunities to visit, as well as liaising with the Inclusion team.
-Transitions within school will be prepared for by thorough communication between class teachers and one page profile pages.
+Transitions will be prepared for by thorough communication and documented on the pupil's one page profile pages.